hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 * No instance appears to be running on the compute node.

-* Nova hangs upon retrieving logs or returns old logs from the previous boot.
+* Compute service hangs upon retrieving logs or returns old logs from the previous boot.

 * Console session cannot be established.